 - a) How high is investment and saving in this economy?
-Explain how investment and saving are related to each other and compare with a closed economy! - b) Does the trade balance show a surplus or a deficit? - c) Discuss how the model above can be used to explain why a country such as Germany has a trade balance surplus!
+Explain how investment and saving are related to each other and compare with a closed economy! - b) Does the trade balance show a surplus or a deficit? - c) Discuss how the model above can be used to explain why Sweden has a trade balance surplus!
 What are the implications for the real exchange rate?